ramenguy99/xpg/ROADMAP.md

     - [ ] Embed shaders somehow?
     - [ ] Run with syncrhonization validation and GPU based validation
         - [ ] Completely switch to syncrhonization 2 for submission?
 Probably need to fix barriers for submit and present at COLOR_ATTACHMENT_OUTPUT stage
+- [ ] Check support for present modes

 Python:
 - [x] Check if there is a better way to do imports that works more intuitively